Co-evolution of Nuclear Star Clusters and Massive Black Holes: Extreme Mass-Ratio Inspirals: The dynamics of EMRIs in evolving NSCs

 \subsubsection{The mass and eccentricity distribution of EMRIs in the LISA band}

 Here we investigate the present-day (at $12$\,Gyr in the simulation) mass and orbital eccentricity distributions of EMRIs in the LISA band.
 We focus on the eccentricity of EMRIs ($e_{\rm 0.1mHz}$) when their orbital frequencies have decayed to $f_{\rm orb}=0.1$\,mHz ($P=10^4$\,s).
-Their primary GW emissions are then around $0.2$\,mHz, which is within LISA's sensitivity range.
+Their primary GW emissions are then {$\sim 0.2$\,mHz for circular orbits (or $\sim 5$mHz if $e=0.9)$}, which is within LISA's sensitivity range.